We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-Both channel and pave settings feature small diamonds cascading down the band to complement the center diamond.
+Channel and pave settings both feature small diamonds cascading down the band to complement the center one.

-The main difference between channel and pave settings is the way the diamond is placed on the shank.
-In channel settings, they’re set in a shallow groove within the ring.
+The main difference between channel and pave settings is the way diamonds are placed on the shank.
+In channel settings, they’re set in a shallow groove.
 Pave diamonds are often held by small prongs and sit on top of the band.
+Both enhance the ring’s brilliance.

 Let’s compare channel versus pave settings, including pros and cons, how they’re different, and how to decide which is right for you.

 The distinguishing feature in channel settings is the crevice on its shank that’s filled with small gems.
-It includes a lip that reaches over the edges of the gems to secure them in place.
+It includes a lip that reaches over their edges to secure them in place.

 I’ve pointed out the channel in the engagement ring setting below.